 Featuring the same basic structure and construction as a solarium or four-season room, an attached greenhouse structure offers light, heat, and humidity levels that are ideal for plants to flourish.

 A more economical solution to getting a sunroom

 A screened porch has walls constructed with mesh rather than glass, which offers the benefit of fresh air without the detriment of insects.
 Like a sunroom, it’s only habitable during milder weather.

 Consider the direction of the sun while planning

 Deciding on the best location for your room is the first critical step when planning a glass or screen addition.
-In northern climes, a southern exposure is best because it will receive the most light each day.
-In the South, however, a southern exposure may require additional cooling, which can be costly.
+In Canada, a southern exposure is best because it will receive the most light each day.
+But depending on how far south you live, a southern exposure may require additional cooling, which can be costly.

 Eastern exposure will ease cooling needs by providing sun in the morning and shade the rest of the day, but isn’t the best on the colder days or for after work enjoyment.

 Choose the right materials

-Understanding the components that incorporate a seasonal room will help you achieve the room you want.
+Understanding a sunroom’s components will help you achieve the room you want at the right price.

 Vinyl is the most popular material for the supports.
 It costs the least, requires minimal upkeep, and offers the best in overall strength and insulation.
 It is available mainly in white.
 Most vinyl supports are “multiwalled,” meaning they have an internal reinforcement of either aluminium or galvanized steel (i.e. they are “multiwalled”).

 Aluminum is not as good an insulator as vinyl and is also usually more expensive.
 However, many rooms that use vinyl-coated vertical supports for aesthetics or added insulation have aluminium as the roof structure for added strength.

 Make sure your porch is watertight